Sashidhar23/BHCG-Induction-Task/README.md

 We have to install React, FontAwesomeIcon - faPlayIcon, faTimes, faFileIcon to run the code.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+I made this Interactive Module Viewer on the topic Electric Machines.

 ### Node.js & `npm install`